 The PRC excels in holdings Asteraceae from around the world, with over 200,000 sheets.
 This large concentration of composites is partly due to the acquisition of the S. F. Blake collection of Asteraceae by the Lundell Herbarium.
 This large private collection was assembled by the foremost Asteraceae worker of the 20th century.
 Because of his willingness to identify Asteraceae from throughout the world, Blake amassed not only a large collection, but a very diverse one, both systematically and geographically.

-The Blake collection of Asteraceae is intercalated with the very large TEX collection of mostly American and Mexican Asteraceae assembled by the 60 or more monographers (most as students and faculty at UT, especially B. L. Turner and his students) who have worked in the U.S. Southwest and Mexico over the last 40 years.
+The Blake collection of Asteraceae is intercalated with the very large TEX collection of mostly American and Mexican Asteraceae assembled by the 60 or more monographers (most as students and faculty at UT, especially B. L. Turner and his students) who worked in the Southwest U.S. and Mexico for over 40 years.
 Comparatively few of these collections have been widely distributed among other U.S. institutions.

-Because of the research interests of the staff and graduate students, especially comprehensive New World collections have been, or are being, accumulated for the Chloranthaceae, Euphorbiaceae, Fabaceae, Fagaceae, Krameriaceae, Lamiaceae, Polygalaceae and Rhamnaceae.
+Because of the research interests of the staff and graduate students, comprehensive New World collections have been accumulated for the Chloranthaceae, Euphorbiaceae, Fabaceae, Fagaceae, Krameriaceae, Lamiaceae, Polygalaceae and Rhamnaceae.
 Also strongly represented are the Boraginaceae, Poaceae, and Scrophulariaceae.
 With the acquisition of the Lundell Herbarium, TEX-LL became a major resource for material of the Celastraceae, Eriocaulaceae, Myrsinaceae, Sapotaceae and Verbenaceae.